|Abbreviation||FT / PT|

 |MA||FT / PT|

 Please note that our MA is not an English as a Second Language or an English teaching programme.
-Although many of our students are English teachers or teachers-to-be, our focus is purely on literature and language as fields of critical enquiry, and the programme does not focus on pedagogical methods or improving language skills.
+Although many of our students are English teachers or teachers-to-be, the programme's focus is fundamentally on literature and language as fields of critical enquiry, and not on pedagogical methods or improving language skills.
 Our programme assumes that you already have a background in critical reading and writing but also offers academic writing workshops throughout the year to ensure that students from different backgrounds are well supported.

 Mode of Attendance

-Full Time (one year, with evening lectures and seminars usually on Mondays and Wednesdays, combined with daytime courses on Tuesdays and Thursdays)
+Full Time (one year, with daytime and evening lectures and seminars on weekdays)

-Part Time (two years, with evening lectures and seminars usually on Mondays and Wednesdays)
+Part Time (two years, with evening lectures and seminars on weekdays)